Oscar-Winning ‘Harlan County’ and ‘American Dream’ Screen Virtually In Honor of May Day

 The Workers Unite Film Festival is proud to be a part of the Global Labor Film Festival, recognized by the afl-cio.
 See the complete list here.

-The 11th Workers Unite Film Festival was made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Kathy Hochul and administered by LMCC.
+The 14th Workers Unite Film Festival is made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Kathy Hochul and administered by LMCC.

 wuff is Honored to have received a 2019 Manhattan Community Award Program (MCAP) Grant from the Manhattan Borough President’s Office.